 This year, SCCWRP will continue to focus on developing tools that can be used to predict how changes in flow translate to changes in physical structure and in biological community composition - changes that are ultimately linked to ecosystem health.
-SCCWRP's focus for 2016-17 will be on:
+SCCWRP's focus for 2017-18 will be on:

-- Development of flow-ecology relationships: To link changes in flow to the physical and biological changes associated with ecosystem health, SCCWRP is developing an approach for establishing the in-stream environmental flow requirements necessary to meet ecological benchmarks across Southern California, as defined by measures of the composition and structure of benthic macroinvertebrate and algae communities.
-Because changes in flow are one of the key determinants of the health of in-stream biological communities, understanding these relationships are crucial for establishing biological-based targets for stream condition, as well as informing decisions about water reuse, or supporting criteria for hydromodification management, nutrient numeric endpoints, and freshwater biointegrity.
-From this research will come answers to several key questions: (1) How should streams be classified for the purposes of establishing environmental flow requirements?
-(2) What are the key biological response variables that should be used when establishing environmental flow requirements?
-(3) What are the key biological response variables that should be used when establishing environmental flow requirements for specific stream types? - Development of site-specific and watershed-scale BMPs: To facilitate BMP implementation to achieve physical and biological targets, SCCWRP is focusing on a combination of local and watershed-scale strategies, both of which are required for effective flow management.
+- Development of statewide framework for evaluating in-stream flow needs: SCCWRP has facilitated formation of a statewide workgroup that is developing a tiered framework for assessing in-stream flow needs across California.
+The workgroup, which includes partners from UC Berkeley, UC Davis, U.S. Geological Survey and The Nature Conservancy, will develop a three-tiered framework that includes statewide hydrologic classification, coarse-level flow requirements for each hydrologic class in the state, and a framework for selecting the most appropriate site-specific tool based on consideration of stream type, biological endpoint, and management needs.
+The framework will be applied to support several example management needs, including dam management, agricultural water withdrawals, and urban stormwater management. - Application of flow-ecology to water resources management: Past SCCWRP research has produced flow-ecology relationships that linked changes in flow to changes in stream condition as indicated by benthic macroinvertebrate community composition.
+SCCWRP is now pursuing development of flow targets based on algal communities, freshwater fish and riparian habitats.
+This broader suite of tools will be applied to support applications that include urban stormwater management, evaluation of climate change effects, and evaluation of water use and reuse proposals. - Development of site-specific and watershed-scale BMPs: To facilitate BMP implementation to achieve physical and biological targets, SCCWRP is focusing on a combination of local and watershed-scale strategies, both of which are required for effective flow management.
 SCCWRP has partnered with members of the Southern California Stormwater Monitoring Coalition (SMC) to investigate performance of low-impact development (LID) practices under a range of design and implementation scenarios, including developing recommendations for standard monitoring and data management approaches.
 LID practices, which are one of the main tools used to meet stormwater runoff, hydromodification, and water-quality requirements, operate by capturing, retaining, detaining, or infiltrating runoff from developed land uses.
 LID performance can be affected by a variety of factors, such as influent concentrations, rainfall intensity, design attributes, and maintenance history.
 The results of this work will ultimately be used to support development of mechanistic models of LID performance.
 Separately, SCCWRP is working with local partners on developing technical approaches to determine optimal placement of hydromodification and water-quality management measures to achieve agreed-upon, watershed-scale objectives.
 These approaches include helping to develop a system that can determine appropriate offsets between BMPs and impacts along different portions of a watershed.